haikelz/asmaul-husna-api/README.md

 - First, clone this repo.
 - Install all needed depedencies with `pnpm install`.
-- Install Vercel globally `pnpm i -g vercel@latest` or `npm i -g vercel@latest`.
-- Setup and integrate your Vercel CLI.
+- Because this project are integrated with Vercel, so make sure that you've already installed `@vercel/cli` and connect your project with Vercel.
-- After that, type `pnpm run start` and see the result in `http://localhost:3000`.
+- Type `pnpm run start` and see the result in `http://localhost:5000`.

 ## Credits